TrevorMustoe/LAB-link-in-bio/README.md

 # Link In Bio

 ## Get Started
-- [Clone](https://nss-evening-curriculum.netlify.app/client/08-clone-github-repos) this repo into `~/workspace/foundations/inclass/`
+X- [Clone](https://nss-evening-curriculum.netlify.app/client/08-clone-github-repos) this repo into `~/workspace/foundations/inclass/`
-- Make setup branch with `index.html, main.css, main.js` files
+X- Make setup branch with `index.html, main.css, main.js` files
-- Change background color of `index.html`
+X- Change background color of `index.html`
-- Add a console log in `main.js`
+X- Add a console log in `main.js`
-- TEST YOUR CODE, then Push to GitHub, create a PR, and merge to main
+X- TEST YOUR CODE, then Push to GitHub, create a PR, and merge to main

 ## The Task
 You will be building Link Landing page